jonasblixt/bpak/README.rst

     Hash: a649eb0532f848f34116deed81140feb5a1f4a221f964231c83216b6cf8896dd

-The demo.bpak is now transport encoded.
-Not the additional 'T' flag which indicates that a part is transport encoded.
+The demo_transport.bpak is now transport encoded.
+Note the additional 'T' flag which indicates that a part is transport encoded.
 The new archive size is now the sum of the sizes in the 'Transport Size' column.